How to Start a Meal Prep Business

 Some meal prep businesses provide meals that are pre-made and can be taken home for reheating.
 Meal prep businesses that have experienced the most success provide their customers with nutritious meals that promote a healthier lifestyle.
 Customers prefer meal prep businesses that provide healthy options, and many of these businesses are reporting impressive profits.

-Visiting your county or state health department is the first step to starting your meal prep business.
+Visiting your county or state health department is the next step in starting your meal prep business.
 You need to find out where the health department will allow your meals to be prepared.
 For instance, you will usually not be allowed to sell food that has been prepared in your home.

 To be able to open your meal prep business, you will need to find a test kitchen.
 Your test kitchen can be in a restaurant that's closed to the public, a church, or a community center.
 If you use a commercial kitchen, you can negotiate an hourly rate that's included in the cost of your food.
 Generally, you can find affordable rates for a commercial kitchen as long as you are using it during off-peak hours.
 This will usually mean that whoever is using the kitchen will be cooking late at night or on days where the kitchen is typically closed.